Luxmusik/sandbox-virtualappliance/readme.md

 The service returns an empty 200 response if successful or an error if it failed.

-#### Creating a new MockService
+#### Creating a new mock service
-Creating a new MockService creates a Git repository to host your code and assigns access permissions.
-Once created, you can pull and push code to the Git repository to update the MockService and deploy the changes.
+Creating a new mock service creates a Git repository to host your code and assigns access permissions.
+Once created, you can pull and push code to the Git repository to update the mock service and deploy the changes.

-Create a MockService using the /mockservices service:
+Create a mock service using the /mockservices service:

 ```
 Endpoint: /api/1/mockservices